 For all these reasons, tip scapular flap is considered a reliable, feasible, and extremely useful resource for maxillary and mandibular reconstruction.
 The possibility of simultaneously performing flap harvesting and ablative surgery adds another important advantage and will facilitate the spread and use of this type of flap.
 In our opinion, tip scapular flap should be regarded as an essential reconstructive resource of each head and neck reconstructive surgeon.
 The major limitations of this study are its retrospective character and the small sample size.

 Provenance and Peer Review: This article was commissioned by the Guest Editor (Paolo Cariati) for the series “Microvascular reconstruction of head and neck oncological defects—state of the art” published in Frontiers of Oral and Maxillofacial Medicine.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 Our institutions don’t require ethical approval for retrospective studies and individual consent for this retrospective analysis was waived.